silverOwl101/Employee-Management-System-API/README.md

 5. Set up [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-9.0&tabs=windows).
       1. Make sure the solution file is open.
       2. Open Developer PowerShell or your terminal of choice.
-      2. Run the following command.
+      2. Run the following command. **Note:** Make sure to fill in the necessary PowerShell variables.
       ```bash
       # Assign your values here
       $superAdminGuid = "YOUR_GUID_HERE"